brucar18/cts/README.md

 Cloud setup:
 For deploying images i would use docker registry.
 So every merge or commit into master should trigger jenkins webhook to build image and push it to registry ( step 1 ) I have made 2 jobs, backend-build and backend-build-deploy
 Step 2 is to trigger pull image and restart it on cloud solution. ( via api, webhooks .... )
+At the end of every build i run post task to start image and test curl output.

 For example i use jenkins webhooks to do this in my case.

 Example jenkins pipeline for image build.